adamsilver/fdpb/02-Checkout.md

 * a link to your feedback page, where users can tell you what they think of the service
 * a way for users to save a record of the transaction (for example, as a PDF)

-Whilst GDS isn't selling something to its users, all of this is applicable to us.
-But GDS don't cover everything our checkout may need in order to create the best experience for our users.
+Whilst GDS isn't selling something to its users, all of this is applicable to us here.
+But there's more for us to take into consideration...

 After the user places an order, their experience is, in many respects, just beginning.
 We need to continue the relationship, provide users with what they need and so forth.

 Much like the Check page, a user may have made a mistake so giving them a way to cancel the order is important.
 If we do this online, we make this quick for the user, and cheap for the business.
-So if you can offer this in your confirmation screen.

 If users aren't signed in, this is a perfect opportunity to have users sign up by explaining the value they may get in doing so.
 It's up to you and your business to provide value though.

 Perhaps it's money off their next order, but it can be something more simple, like offering the capability to track orders or enjoying a speedier checkout experience next time.

 We'll discuss the merits of being able to checkout anonymously next.

 ## Guest checkout

 Sometimes, online shops force users to sign up before they are able to place an order.
-As Jared Spool explains in The 300 Million Dollar Button[^], this is just about the worst thing you can do.
+As Jared Spool explains in The 300 Million Dollar Button[^], this is just about the worst thing we can do.

 It puts unnecessary friction up front, for no gain at this point in time.
-Remember when we said before that we would offer a faster checkout experience next time?
+Remember when we said earlier that we would offer a faster checkout experience next time?
 That's because we have the user's details in order to do this.

 But the first time they place an order, we don't have those details.
 This is why, throughout this book we have to constantly ask ourselves, why are we asking for it?